-- subsoils and slight seasonal waterlogging.
-The local geology is Coastal Zone Deposits (Undifferentiated) and Till, Devensian. - 4.60 Other than the existing power station at Wlyfa, currently no land appears to be used for industrial purposes in the area.
-The land use surrounding the existing power stations is primarily farmland, and is sparsely populated. - 4.61 There are no current or historical landfills within 1km of the nominated site.
+- 4.55 The nominated site is located on low grade agricultural land.
+The soils are noted to be deep, well-drained, fine, loamy soils and similar soils, with slowly permeable subsoils and slight seasonal waterlogging.
+The local geology is Coastal Zone Deposits (Undifferentiated) and Till, Devensian. - 4.56 Other than the existing power station at Wlyfa, currently no land appears to be used for industrial purposes in the area.
+The land use surrounding the existing power stations is primarily farmland, and is sparsely populated. - 4.57 There are no current or historical landfills within 1km of the nominated site.
 Prior to 1980, the existing nuclear station adjacent to the nominated site operated an incinerator which was a Registered Waste Treatment site and an Integrated Pollution Control (IPC) registered waste site.
-Further information regarding the identified waste sites, including extent, nature and quantities of waste will be obtained and assessed as part of a site specific EIA. - 4.62 Three historical mineral abstraction sites are present locally.
-All three sites were opencast mines located between approximately 380m to 990m to the southeast of the nominated site for the abstraction of the New Harbour Group (igneous and metamorphic rocks). - 4.63 British Geological Society (BGS) has assessed geological risks in the local area, which include: - Potential for shrinking or swelling clay ground stability hazard very low risk - Potential for compressible ground stability hazards very low risk - Potential for landslide ground stability hazards very low risk - Potential for running sand ground stability hazards very low risk
+Further information regarding the identified waste sites, including extent, nature and quantities of waste will be obtained and assessed as part of a site specific EIA. - 4.58 Three historical mineral abstraction sites are present locally.
+All three sites were opencast mines located between approximately 380m to 990m to the southeast of the nominated site for the abstraction of the New Habour Group (igneous and metamorphic rocks). - 4.59 British Geological Society (BGS) has assessed geological risks in the local area, which include: - Potential for shrinking or swelling clay ground stability hazard very low risk - Potential for compressible ground stability hazards very low risk - Potential for landslide ground stability hazards very low risk - Potential for running sand ground stability hazards very low risk